vyshnavi-2/Fairness-Auditing-In-ML/README.md

 ## Project Overview
 Bias in machine learning models is a big deal, especially when it comes to real-world applications like hiring, lending, and law enforcement.
 This project focuses on **fairness detection** using the **UCI Adult Income Dataset** to ensure that our models make unbiased predictions across different demographic groups.

-We tackle bias using **reweighing**, train multiple classifiers, and evaluate both accuracy and fairness metrics.
+I tackled bias using **reweighing**, trained multiple classifiers, and evaluated both accuracy and fairness metrics.

 ---